jfcg/sorty/.github/SUPPORT.md

 ## Support
-Commercial support is available upon request to `jfcgaussATgmail`.
+Commercial support is available upon request to [the author](mailto:jfcgauss@gmail.com).
 Voluntary support is available as much as resources permit and user requests are clear, concise and respectful.